 - There are some simple steps you can take to help keep your information safe:

-- Use strong passwords and use a password manager to assist you with not re-using the same password on multiple websites.
+- Use and create strong passwords and use a password manager to assist you with not re-using the same password on multiple websites.

 - Change your password on any accounts where you may have used the same email and password combination.